Cancer Drugs Approved Quickly Often Fail To Measure Up Later

 "Drugs with unproven effectiveness sell false hope to desperate patients, who are likely paying thousands of dollars out of pocket for them," they write, adding, "Approval of ineffective drugs also crowds out innovation that might produce effective treatment."

-The FDA gets pressure from both patients and drug companies to accelerate approval of new cancer drugs, and constantly needs to strike a balance between innovation and caution, ASCO's Schilsky says.
+The FDA gets pressure both from patients and from drug companies to accelerate approval of new cancer drugs and constantly needs to strike a balance between innovation and caution, ASCO's Schilsky says.

 Randomized trials are the gold standard for cancer research, but he says they can be challenging if a drug is already on the market.